fido-id/eslint-config-fido/README.md

 ## CLI Usage

-This package provides a CLI for running tests and linting:
+This package provides a CLI for running tests, linting, and installing dependencies:

+- `./cli start` — Install all project dependencies inside a Docker container.
 - `./cli tests` — Run all tests.
 - `./cli tests --fix` — Run linting and automatically fix problems.